OSGeo/OSGeoLive-doc/doc/en/quickstart/mapbender_quickstart.rst

 Export / Import applications and sources
 ================================================================================
-You can export applications as JSON or YAML with :menuselection:`Applications --> Export.
+You can export applications as JSON or YAML with :menuselection:`Applications --> Export`.
 You can chose one or more applications to export and you can also export the sources which are published in the applications.

   .. image:: ../../images/screenshots/800x600/mapbender3_application_export.png
      :scale: 80